 The INS should provide operational modes for open sea, coastal, confined waters (pilotage, harbour berthing, anchorage).
 It is recommended that the INS provide means to generate pre-defined or operator-defined display modes, that are optimally suitable to the navigation task.

-Integrated graphical and alphanumeric display and control functions should adopt a consistent human machine interface (HMI) philosophy and implementation.
+Integrated graphical and alphanumeric display and control functions should adopt a consistent Human Machine Interface (HMI) philosophy and implementation.

 Information should be presented consistently within and between different sub-systems.
 Standardised information presentation, symbols and coding should be used according to resolution MSC.191(79).